 I offer my belief in variations on a theme: each human emotion in its turn; each action and its consequences; the consequences of inaction, inertia, silence.

 I know the monarch; at times I am appreciative of its infinitesimal breeze.

 I know that I will march, advancing.
 I know that I will stagger, blindly.
 I will stumble, and pick myself up.
 A stranger may startle me with her assistance, and another, with the possibility of shared exploration.
 Voice will reawaken on a schedule of its own and instruct: now it is time for tears, now it is time for laughter.

 The Happiness Board

-You who sit and dictate are chaste, would-be puppeteers, frequently with good intention.
-I understand the multiplicity of your reasons, the governance of systems, the insistence that we all shuffle around the same board, in forfeit and in victory.
+You who sit and dictate are chaste, would-be puppeteers, however well intentioned, carrying your placard of Happiness Now, Happiness for Everyone, Happiness at All Cost.
+I understand the multiplicity of your reasons, the governance of sustained social systems, the insistence that we all shuffle around the same board both in forfeit and in victory.